adam-rms/adam-rms/README.md

 ## Developing, Releases & Contributing

-Contributions are very welcome - please see [CONTRIBUTING.md](CONTRIBUTING.md) for a guide, or feel free to open a [Discussion](https://github.com/bstudios/adam-rms/discussions)
+Contributions are very welcome - please see [the website](https://adam-rms.com/docs/next/developer/contributing) for a guide, or feel free to open a [Discussion](https://github.com/bstudios/adam-rms/discussions)

 Contributions to versions 2.x are governed by an Individual Contributor License Agreement, and cannot be merged until this agreement has been signed.